Welcome to the National Cycle Museum

 Opening Times

-The museum will normally be open 10am-4pm on Mondays and Tuesdays during October
+The museum will normally be

-.Open Mondays only November - March
+.Open Mondays only from December - March

 Development of Cycling